bpetetot/conference-hall-beta/docs/CONTRIBUTING.md

 ### Commit messages

-// TODO explain it here
+This project uses [gitmoji](https://gitmoji.carloscuesta.me/) as commit convention, because it's fun and provides an easy way of identifying the purpose or intention of a commit with only looking at the emojis used.
+All you just have to do is to find the emoji corresponding to the purpose of your commit in [this list](https://gitmoji.carloscuesta.me/) following by a short message explaining the update.
+You can also add a description if it's needed.
+That's all ;)

 https://gitmoji.carloscuesta.me/

 ### Adding new feature

-Provide convincing reason to add this feature.
-Ideally you should open a suggestion issue first and have it green-lighted before working on it.
+Ideally you should talk about it on [Gitter](https://gitter.im/conference-hall) with other contributors or open a suggestion issue on [GitHub](https://github.com/bpetetot/conference-hall).